michaelravedoni/at-article/docs/documentation.md

 ```

 ### Table of content (at-toc)
 This component is used to insert a table of content (TOC).
 The headings covered range from h2 to h6.
 The components use the [anchor-js](https://github.com/bryanbraun/anchorjs) and [tocbot](https://github.com/tscanlin/tocbot) libraries.
 It can be used as is, but it is recommended that you call it via the `at-article` component with `toc="true"`.
+The content of the toc is defined by the `js-at-toc-content`.
+Add it the the `at-article` container for example.

 **Markup**
 ```html